-Pleurisy (also termed pleuritis) is inflammation of the double layered membrane that surrounds the lungs termed the pleura or plural membranes.
+Pleurisy (also termed pleuritis) is inflammation of the double-layered membrane that surrounds the lungs termed the pleura or pleural membranes.
 These membranes surround the lungs (visceral pleura) and line the ribcage (parietal pleura).

 Pleurisy is not spread from person to person; however, it may spread within the individual to occupy more space.
 This occurs when the underlying infectious causes further spread into the pleural space or when noninfectious causes result in fluid increases in the pleural space.
 In some people, both infection and fluid can increase (spread) simultaneously in the pleural space.

 How will I know if I am cured of pleurisy?

 Treatment for pleurisy depends on the underlying cause.
 It is possible to be cured of pleurisy if the underlying cause is treatable.
 For example, if the underlying cause like bacterial infection is stopped and cured, the symptoms described above that occur with pleurisy will resolve (abate) over time.
 The time span is dependent upon the time it takes to cure the underlying cause of the disease.
 This situation is the same for the non-infectious causes of pleurisy.